publicdocs/uscode/assets/md/titles/usc49/us/usc/t49/stVII/ptA/sptiii/ch445/m__us_usc_t49_s44505.md

  __Assessment of Wake Turbulence Research and Development Program__

     [Pub.
-L. 108–176, title V, § 505][/us/pl/108/176/s505], Dec.
+L. 108–176, title V][/us/pl/108/176/tV], § 505, Dec.
 12, 2003, [117 Stat.
 2559][/us/stat/117/2559], required the Administrator of the Federal Aviation Administration to enter into an arrangement with the National Research Council for an assessment of the Federal Aviation Administration’s proposed wake turbulence research and development program and required that a report on the assessment be provided to Committees of Congress not later than 1 year after Dec.
 12, 2003.

  __Ensuring Appropriate Standards for Airfield Pavements__

 [Pub.
-L. 108–176, title VII, § 705][/us/pl/108/176/s705], Dec.
+L. 108–176, title VII][/us/pl/108/176/tVII], § 705, Dec.
 12, 2003, [117 Stat.
 2581][/us/stat/117/2581], provided that:

 >     “(a)  __In General__  __.—__